cloudknit-io/cloudknit/knitter/README.md

 1. A customer provide SSH _read_ access to their company config repo and team _config repos_.
 - For now there is one key per customer and it is `${company-name}-ssh` stored in the `argocd` namespace
 2. Zlifeycle operator needs _write_ access to zlifecycle il repos
+- This kubernetes secret storing the key is called `zlifecycle-operator-ssh` and is stored in the operator's namespace `zlifecycle-il-operator-system`
+- The kubernetes secret is parsed by operator code and the key is `sshPrivateKey`
+3. Zlifeycle provisioners (Argo workflows and go provisioner service) need _read_ access to zlifecycle il repos for all customers and to `helm-charts`
 - This key is called `zlifecycle-provisioner-ssh` and is stored in the operator's namespace `argocd`
 - The kubernetes secret is used to mount files so it stores keys `id_rsa`
-3. Zlifeycle provisioner services needs _read_ access to zlifecycle il repos
-- This kubernetes secret storing the key is called `zlifecycle-operator-ssh` and is stored in the operator's namespace `zlifecycle-il-operator-system`
-- The kubernetes secret is parsed by operator code and the key is `sshPrivateKey`